JimHokanson/matlab_standard_library/+sl/+mlint/+mex/md_docs/ImplentationStatus.md

 		% *** [1] linttype <2> '<'   '<', ''
 		% *** [1] linttype <3> extracellular_stim     ClassDef (1)   extracellular_stim, ''
 		% *** [1] linttype <4> NEURON.simulation     ClassRef (2)   NEURON.simulation, ''
 + edit - exposed as editc due to Matlab naming restrictions ...
-I'm not actually sure of what information this class provides.
+I'm not actually sure what information this class provides.
 - id MLINT
 - ja NOT VALID
 + lex : Gives position of all operators as well as certain (all?) reserved words